lucaseq333/BANK_SIMULATOR/README.md

-# Symulator banku 🏦
+# Bank simulator 🏦
-Aplikacja napisana w języku C++ (z użyciem biblioteki fmt).
+Application created in C++ language (with fmt library).

-# Funkcjonalności
+# Functionality
-Aplikacja wspiera operacje takie jak:
+Application support operations such as:

-➡️ tworzenie/usuwanie kont bankowych
+➡️ create/delete bank account

-➡️ wpłata/wypłata środków
+➡️ deposit/withdraw funds

-➡️ przelew na konto
+➡️ transfer to account

-➡️ uzyskanie informacji o aktualnym stanie konta i historii płatności
+➡️ obtaining information about the current account balance and payment history

-➡️ tworzenie listy zaufanych odbiorców
+➡️ creating a list of trusted recipients

-➡️ ustawienie płatności cyklicznych
+➡️ setting up recurring payments